 - Financial report with detailed breakdown of income source(s) and expenditure items;

 - All the receipts of the expenditure items and a set of photocopies;

 - Authorization form for the collection of approved subsidy (for student organisations / groups);

 - Bank account information (for student organisations / clubs and societies with an organisation bank account or a joint account held by the President and Financial Secretary).

 The approved subsidy is usually credited to the applicant’s designated bank account by auto payment.
-A notification message will be sent to the applicant / the authorized person via eCampus after the amount has been credited into his / her account.
+A notification message will be sent to the applicant / the authorized person via eCampus after the amount has been credited to his / her account.